MeteoGroup/s3mock/README.md

 ```

 Please make sure to configure the credentials and endpoint in you S3 client
 and enable path-style access.
-For the AWS Java SDK this can be done by
+For the AWS SDK for Java this can be done by

 ```java
 client = new AmazonS3Client(new BasicAWSCredentials(